A hand crafted garden gate from 2014.

 The carved swallow insert (© Hatch, Burn, Carve/Martin Wilson);

 If you would like me to create a unique piece of art for your garden entrance, please use the contact form or email email@example.com.

-A new design (© Hatch, Burn, Carve/Martin Wilson) which I had been playing around with finally made it into slate 🙂
+A new design (© Hatch, Burn, Carve/Martin Wilson) carved into slate serving boards/trivets.

-I love beachcombing 🙂 I have found some amazing things over the years, but usually come back with bags full of stones and sea-glass.
+I have found some amazing things in the sea and on beaches over the years, but usually come back with bags full of stones and sea-glass.

-The stones I use to make these are collected either from a beach in North Cornwall or from one in East Lothian.
+The stones I used to make these were collected from beaches in North Cornwall and East Lothian.

-These are completely natural- no polishing or tumbling (I let the sea do the tumbling for me!)
+These are completely natural- no polishing or tumbling.

 The stones were all hand-drilled using a diamond tipped corer (some taking up to 30 minutes to drill).
 However, I also collect Hag-Stones (also known as Witches Stones, Serpents Eggs, Adder Stones etc).
 These are believed to have magical powers such as protection against spells, evil eye, or to be able to see faeries and other magickal beings if you look through the hole.